DevCapable/Vascon-Cinema/README.md

 vascon cinema
-This is three branches cinemalistic App where you can keep adding your movies and mange it the Authenticated user credentials is http://127.0.0.1:8000/user
+This is three branches cinemalistic App where you can keep adding your movies and mange it;

+the Authenticated user credentials is http://127.0.0.1:8000/user;

 username:  admin
 pass: password